digitalcredentials/verifier-core/README.md

 The verification checks that the credential:

-* has a valid signature, so:
+* has a valid signature, and so:
-  * credential hasn't been tampered with
+  * the credential hasn't been tampered with
   * the signing key was retrieved from the did document
 * hasn't expired
 * hasn't been revoked